christianalfoni/impact/docs/05_API.md

 ### refetch

 Runs the query again, even when `fulfilled`.
-In this state the state of the query has an additional `isRefetching` property set to `true`.
+In this state the state of the query has an additional `refetch` property with is own `pending`, `rejected` or `fulfilled` state.
 Any subscribers of the query will update.

 ```tsx
 import { useStore } from 'impact-app'